apoorva-r/Predictive-Maintainence/README.md

 # PredictiveMaintainence

 Many usecases were considered.
-## case 1: Turbofan Degradation Dataset
+## case 1: Turbofan Engine Dataset
 Details are found inside the readme file in the folder